Datametrex AI (CVE:DM) Reaches New 1-Year Low at $0.01

-Datametrex AI Limited (CVE:DM – Get Free Report) hit a new 52-week low on Tuesday .
-The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 121380 shares traded.
+Datametrex AI Limited (CVE:DM – Get Free Report)’s share price reached a new 52-week low during trading on Monday .
+The company traded as low as C$0.01 and last traded at C$0.01, with a volume of 39000 shares changing hands.
 The stock had previously closed at C$0.01.

 Datametrex AI Company Profile